stdtabs/stdtabs.github.io/docs/api-model-overview.md

 #### `getMeasureHeaders()` and `getMeasureHeader()` methods

-In these example, we print the tempo for each measure.
+In this example, we print the tempo for each measure.

 ```php